dyn20/Root-me/SQL Injection - Filter bypass/README.md

 ***Tip:***

 *Why I know that.
-If you get used to SQL injection, you will be sensitive with where the information are leak.*
+If you get used to SQL injection, you will be sensitive with where the information is leaked.*

 But in this challenge, there are a lot of characters and words are filtered.
-I will list some I met: `or, and, ||, /**/, union, select, join, white space, %0a, %0b, %0c, ',comma(,),...`
+I will list some I met: `or, and, ||, /**/, union, select, join, whitespace, like, =,  %0a, %0b, %0c, ',comma(,),...`

 But with `select` and `union`, just upercase is filtered, when I change these words to lowercase, we can bypass.